alajemba-vik/IntelliJ-Flutter-Images-Gutter-Icon/README.md

 ## How to use?

-Once the plugin is installed, provide your file pattern in the settings for your IDE:
+Once the plugin is installed, restart your IDE and open any Flutter project that contains image resources 💃🏾
-1. Navigate to _Settings > Tools > Flutter Images Gutter Icon_
-2. Provide the image file patterns as needed
-3. Apply the settings and your project will be updated automatically 💃🏾

 <br>

 ## 🎉 What's new?